 Explore the Assessment

-Finally, you can share the report on social media or email and you can print it by clicking the bottom as shown on Figure 12.
+You can share the report on social media or email and you can print it by clicking the bottom as shown on Figure 12.